 "This is a very difficult situation that we brought on ourselves," Flint said.
 "We are trying to do our best to mitigate it."

-Still, some teachers and families say it will spell disaster for children and teachers
+Still, some teachers and families say it will spell disaster for children and teachers throughout the district and lead to more lawsuits for failing to comply with federal law.

 "I honestly feel that this district is completely, completely turning its back on special ed," said Cintya Molina, the parent of a special-needs child and chairwoman of the Community Advisory Committee for Special Education.
 "The timing of the proposed cuts guarantees that a breakdown will occur when the school year begins."